pik-piam/quitte/README.md

 To cite package **quitte** in publications use:

 Pehl M, Bauer N, Hilaire J, Levesque A, Luderer G, Schultes A, Dietrich J, Richters O (2024). _quitte: Bits and pieces of code to use with quitte-style data frames_.
-R package version 0.3129.0, <https://github.com/pik-piam/quitte>.
+R package version 0.3129.0, <URL: https://github.com/pik-piam/quitte>.

 A BibTeX entry for LaTeX users is